bnnyng/garden/content/Effectively calculable, recursive, and computable are equivalent descriptions of functions.md

   - topic-logic-mathematics
 publish: "true"
 date: 2025-02-17T18:19:57-05:00
-lastmod: 2025-04-20T12:24:05-04:00
+lastmod: 2025-07-31T21:40:47-04:00
 ---
 # Overview

-According to Gödel, the essence of a **formal system** is that “reasoning is completely replaced by mechanical operations on formulas.”
+$\quad$According to Gödel, the essence of a **formal system** is that “reasoning is completely replaced by mechanical operations on formulas.”
 In a formal system, every sequence of symbols in the system’s alphabet has an (human) **effective procedure** for checking whether it is a term, formula, axiom, or proof.
 A statement is **decidable** if there is an effective procedure for determining its truth value in the system.

 **Related notes:** [[Undecidability and incompleteness theorems]]